Dans-labs/dariah/docs/Components.md

 * `dispatch` **function**; this function belongs to the store that holds the state;
-  it is generally injected into the props of a component by [connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options)ing a component to the store.
-This only happens if `connect()` is called with zero or one argument (the `MapDispatchToProps` argument should be undefined);
+  it is generally injected into the props of a component by [connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options)ing a component to the store; this only happens if `connect()` is called with zero or one argument (the `MapDispatchToProps` argument should be undefined);
-  with the `dispatch` function the component can trigger an action that changes the state;
+  the `dispatch` function enables the component to trigger an action that changes the state;
   where you would call `setState()` in vanilla-React you put `dispatch(action)` if your app uses Redux;
 * `eId` **string**;